-In March 2013, Richard will be lecturing on Renunciation of American Citizenship
+In March 2013, Richard lectured on Renunciation of American Citizenship before

-before a group of U.S. lawyers at a seminar in Warsaw.
-He will then lecture on the
+a group of U.S. lawyers at a seminar in Warsaw.
+He then lectured on the same

 Chamber of Commerce in Japan.
-In May he will once again lecture on this subject at
+In May, he lectured on this subject at a

 then a week later as a guest speaker before The Paris Bar Association in France.